History of Toledo, Spain

 Toledo is the repository of more than 2000 years of history.
-Successively a Roman municipium, the capital of the Visigothic Kingdom, a fortress of the Emirate of Cordoba, an outpost of the Christian Kingdom, and in the 16th century, the temporary seat of supreme power under Charles V. Its many works of art and architecture are the product of three major religions – Judaism, Christianity and Islam.
+Successively a Roman municipium, the capital of the Visigothic Kingdom, a major city in Al-Andalus and the Kingdom of Castile.
+Its many works of art and architecture are the product of three major religions – Judaism, Christianity and Islam.

 Antiquity

 Toledo (Toletum) is mentioned by the Roman historian Livy (c.
 59 BC – 17 AD) as urbs parva, sed loco munita ("a small city, but fortified by location").
 Roman general Marcus Fulvius Nobilior fought a battle near the city in 193 BC against a confederation of Celtic tribes including the Vaccaei, Vettones, and Celtiberi, defeating them and capturing a king called Hilermus.
 At that time, Toletum was a city of the Carpetani tribe, and part of the region of Carpetania.
 It was incorporated into the Roman Empire as a civitas stipendiaria, that is, a tributary city of non-citizens.
 It later achieved the status of municipium by Flavian times.
 With this status, city officials, even of Carpetani origin, obtained Roman citizenship for public service, and the forms of Roman law and politics were increasingly adopted.
 At approximately this time were constructed in Toletum a Roman circus, city walls, public baths, and a municipal water supply and storage system.

 The Roman circus in Toledo was one of the largest in Hispania, at 423 m long and 100 m wide, with a track dimension of 408 m long and 86 m wide.
 Chariot races were held on special holidays and were also commissioned by private citizens to celebrate career achievements.
 A fragmentary stone inscription records circus games paid for by a citizen of unknown name to celebrate his achieving the sevirate, a kind of priesthood conferring high status.
 Archaeologists have also identified portions of a special seat of the sort used by the city elites to attend circus games, called a sella curulis.
 The circus could hold up to 15,000 spectators.